-Automate covers more than 35,000 vehicles from 1945 to present.
+Auto Repair Source covers thousands of vehicles from 1974 to present.
 Content includes diagrams and step-by-step photographs, technical service bulletins & recalls issued by the original equipment vehicle manufacturer, enhanced wiring diagrams for easy viewing and printing, specifications & maintenance schedules, Labor Time Guide & Estimator, AutoIQ.
-Video Tutorial
+View a tutorial.

 BC Laws – Free public access to the current Statutes & Regulations of BC.

 Clicklaw – An Internet subject guide to authoritative legal resources in BC and Canada.
 Developed by the Legal Services Society of BC and now maintained by the BC Courthouse Library Society.

 Clicklaw Wikibooks – Written by librarians at Courthouse Libraries BC, the new Guide gives a basic introduction to understanding laws & legislation, and gives how-to instructions to find specific legal resources on a given topic.

-Grant Connect (in Library Use Only)- Grant Connect provides detailed information on all Canadian grant-making foundations, hundreds of corporate community investment programs, as well as government funding programs and American foundations that will fund Canadian charities.
-Grant Connect was formerly known as Canada’s Directory to Foundations and Corporations.
+Grant Connect – (In-house use only) Grant Connect database provides detailed information on all Canadian grant-making foundations, hundreds of corporate community investment programs, as well as government funding programs and American foundations that will fund Canadian charities.
+This resource is available on our public computers during opening hours.

 Khan Academy – “Learn almost anything for free.”
 Over 3300 videos explain many subjects, and the site includes Khan Academy Kids to inspire learners ages 2 to 6.

-Lynda.com – Your Tutor is Waiting!
-Lynda.com is an online learning resource, which offers thousands of courses on a wide variety of topics.
+LinkedIn Learning – Your Tutor is Waiting!
+LinkedIn Learning (Lynda.com) is an online learning resource, which offers thousands of courses on a wide variety of topics.
 Learn technology, creative and business skills online.
-For more information see here.
-Library card and login required.
+For more information click here .
+Library card and a login are required.